Chapter 7 vs Chapter 13 Bankruptcy in Arizona: Which Is Right for You?

 Two Paths to a Fresh Start

 When Arizonans consider bankruptcy, the choice usually comes down to Chapter 7 (liquidation) or Chapter 13 (repayment plan).
-Both eliminate or restructure debt, but they work very differently.
+Both eliminate or restructure debt, but they work very differently — and choosing the wrong one can cost you time, money, and property.

 Important: This article is for informational purposes only and does not constitute legal advice.
 Consult a licensed Arizona bankruptcy attorney for advice specific to your situation.